Columbus External Payload Facility: Bartolomeo

-The Bartolomeo platform was robotically removed from SpaceX CRS-20's trunk and installed on the external forward side of Columbus module in April 2020, attached to the trunnions that held Columbus in the payload bay of Space Shuttle Atlantis on its 2008 launch.
-An EVA for ISS astronauts to connect power and communications cables and to install a new Ka-band antenna was carried out on January 27, 2021.
-Due to issues with the installation of Bartolomeo, only four out of the six cables could be installed.
-The platform is "partially operational and in a safe configuration" according to NASA; the final two cables will be installed on a future spacewalk.
-ESA is emphasizing its usefulness for commercial entities, academic institutions, and other lower-budget customers.
+The Bartolomeo platform, developed and operated by Airbus, is an additional external payload hosting platform that was connected to Columbus in 2020.

+Background

 Airbus spent about €40 million to develop the Bartolomeo platform, according to DLR, the German space agency.
-DLR says accommodations on Bartolomeo will be priced from €300,000 to €3.5 million per year.
-Data from attached experiments will be routed to the ground through the space station's telemetry system, then go into cloud storage, where scientists can access the information with a smartphone.
+DLR says accommodations on Bartolomeo would be priced from €300,000 to €3.5 million per year.
+Data from attached experiments would be routed to the ground through the space station's telemetry system, then go into cloud storage, where scientists can access the information with a smartphone.
 Payload owners can also send commands to their experiments through a smartphone.
-A German-made laser communications terminal will be added to Bartolomeo in 2021, allowing faster data links between experiments and their operators on the ground.
-Airbus is also partnering with the United Nations Office for Outer Space Affairs to solicit ideas for Bartolomeo payloads from around the world.
+Airbus is also partnering with the United Nations Office for Outer Space Affairs (UNOOSA) to solicit ideas for Bartolomeo payloads from around the world.
 Developing countries in particular are encouraged to participate.
+ESA is emphasizing the platform's usefulness for commercial entities, academic institutions, and other lower-budget customers.

+Launch and installation

+The Bartolomeo platform was robotically removed from SpaceX CRS-20's trunk and installed on the external forward side of Columbus module in April 2020, attached to the trunnions that held Columbus in the payload bay of Space Shuttle Atlantis on its 2008 launch.
+An EVA by ISS astronauts to connect power and communications cables and to install a new Ka-band antenna was carried out on January 27, 2021.
+Due to issues with the installation of Bartolomeo, only four out of the six cables could be installed.
+The platform was "partially operational and in a safe configuration" according to NASA.
+The final two cables were installed during a March 2022 spacewalk by ESA astronaut Matthias Maurer.

+Use

+In January 2025, a London-based company called Sen unveiled a high-resolution livestream from space via a camera hosted on the Bartolomeo platform.
+The livestream is available 20 hours per day on YouTube.